-Dominico comes from a very poor family of five, where he is the youngest.
+Dominic comes from a very poor family of five, where he is the youngest.
 His father is a plumber by trade.
-Dominico rides a bus 45 kilometers to school.
+Dominic rides a bus 45 kilometers to school.

 Peter’s mother died last year from HIV/AIDS and his father also has the disease.
 He lives with his father and his three year old sister.
 His favorite subjects are Math, Science, English, and Kiswahili.